About this course

 Who will you learn from?

 The Department of Critical Care in the Melbourne Medical School is the hub for world-leading critical care research, learning and teaching and engagement across the 20+ University-affiliated hospitals and beyond, with close associations with the specialty Colleges, clinical trials networks and other key organisations such as Safer Care Victoria and Ambulance Victoria.

-Credit obtained in these subjects can be used towards completion of the Master of Advanced Nursing, Master of Advanced Nursing Practice and Master of Public Health.
+Credit obtained in some of these subjects can be used towards completion of the Master of Advanced Nursing Practice, Master of Public Health and Graduate Certificate in Climate Change and Health.